Life Alert Medical Alert Systems: Our Hands-On Review 2025

 What’s Missing With Life Alert?

-All my Life Alert equipment worked exceptionally well, but I couldn’t help but notice the company neglected to include some useful features.
+All my Life Alert equipment worked exceptionally well, but I noticed the company neglected to include some useful features.

-Life Alert currently offers no fall-detection capabilities.
-With a fall-detection device, which are most often worn around the neck, your medical alert system can automatically contact the dispatch center if you’re unable to physically place the call on your own.
+Life Alert devices currently do not have fall detection capabilities.
+With a fall-detection device, which is most often worn around the neck, your medical alert system can automatically contact the dispatch center if you’re unable to physically place the call on your own.

-Life Alert also has no features for caregiver tracking.
-Systems from Aloe Care Health, for example, allow loved ones to track a user’s location, activity levels, and home temperature.
+Life Alert also lacks tracking features for caregivers.
+Systems from Lifeline, for example, allow loved ones to track a user’s location and receive push notifications when an emergency call is placed.

 Life Alert Pricing

 Life Alert is easily the most expensive medical alert system I’ve tested.
 Monthly payments start at $49.95, and you’ll also be required to pay activation fees.
-In total, my Life Alert system cost $82.36 per month with a $198 activation fee.
-Normally, my system would have cost $89.95 per month, but since I paid annually — as opposed to monthly — I got one month of service for free.
+In total, my Life Alert system costs $82.36 per month with a $198 activation fee.
+My system would have cost $89.95 per month, but since I paid annually as opposed to monthly, I got one month of service for free.

-The other drawback to Life Alert’s pricing is its contracts.
+The other drawback to Life Alert’s pricing structure is their contract requirements.
 Medical alert companies typically offer discounts if you pay on an annual basis, but they don’t require you to pay more than a month in advance.
 Life Alert, however, locks you into a three-year contract.

 For more information about Life Alert costs and contracts, check out my guide to Life Alert costs.